James Dean as Jim Stark, confused suburban high school student and loner

 When Jim tosses his tie and opens his shirt collar on the way to school, he also reveals the white crew-neck undershirt he wears beneath it.
 This is the same short-sleeve “muscle cut” t-shirt that he later wears with his red windbreaker; in the post analyzing that outfit, I share some evidence that Dean was likely wearing a J.C.
 Penney “Towncraft” undershirt with a 50/50 cotton-polyester blend.

-As we also saw with his Easter suit, Jim wears a pair of dark brown leather split-toe loafers.
+As we also saw with his Easter suit, Jim wears a pair of brown leather moc-toe penny loafers.

 Jim wears a very eye-catching pair of ribbed socks with an argyle pattern of cream, tan, and brown that ties in all of the outfit’s colors.
 Although the socks get their best on-screen exposure when Buzz and his cronies try teaching Jim a lesson in front of the observatory, they’re very clearly seen in the set photo below of Dean sitting with the film’s director, Nicholas Ray.